 – A specific partner abuses the program

-Net/net, when deal registration best practices are applied to program design, deal registration becomes a powerful competitive tool that offers vendors greater financial stability, while simultaneously growing partner mindshare and loyalty.
+Net/net, when deal registration best practices are applied to program design, deal registration becomes a powerful competitive tool.
+Not only offering vendors greater financial stability, but simultaneously growing partner mindshare and loyalty.
 New channel automation software eliminates the headaches of the past and gives vendors many options for program design and management.
 The design itself, however, is best left to each vendor’s understanding of their market power, portfolio partner competence and competitive environment.